yangyangshu/Multi-Angular-Epipolar-Geometry-Based-Light-Field-Angular-Reconstruction-Network/README.md

 ### Description

-This code is used to generate an 7 ¡Á 7 densely-sampled LF with 3 ¡Á 3 LF views as inputs
+This code is used to generate an 7 x 7 densely-sampled LF with 3 x 3 LF views as inputs

 ### Requirements and Dependencies